Coduy/k8s/Minikube/ReadMe.md

 ## Step 3: Start Minikube with Docker as the Driver

 Now, let’s start Minikube using Docker as the driver.
+Minikube can be run on different driveres, in our case we use  Docker Desktop on Windows (10/11)

 1. **Start Minikube**:
    - Open **Command Prompt** or **PowerShell** and run the following command: